ArkadiYoskovitz/MultiDocumentPlusUUID/MultiDocument/ReadMe.txt

 ________________________

-The app provides two switches in its preferences under the Settings app:
+The app provides three switches in its preferences under the Settings app:

 • Enable Ping
 	• Enable pinging on just two devices.
         • Choose for example an iPhone named "A" and an iPad named "B".
 	• This demo is NOT designed to demonstrate pinging on more than two devices.
         • For more than two devices, the cloud update notifications could grow without useful limit.
 	• While these two devices inspect the same document, a change to the text on one device triggers an update on the other device.
 	• To start the process, choose the same document on both devices.